orangci/takina/README.md

 ## TODO
 - (long term) document all code with comments
 - add time limits to giveaway command and other improvements
+- add server avatar support to the avatar command

 ## License
 [Here.](./LICENSE)